iamolayemi/wiki-search/README.md

-# wiki-search
+# Wiki Search

 A simple search engine that leverage the Wikipedia API.
+Made with VueJS

 ## Project setup